 Our agent at the time came up with that name.
 He was a great market man and when we were putting the band together, he started an ad campaign that he sent to Ballrooms, Clubs, Schools, etc. Stuff like: “South 40…Under Construction” or “South 40…ready for inspection”.
 Like it was a new Interstate highway or something.
 Got us a LOT of gigs just on curiosity.
 To us it sounded too country and we really didn’t care for it all that much.
 But we were working around 250 dates a year in 1967-68.

-It was released on the Metrobeat Lable in the Twin Cities.
-3 members from the Rave-Ons and 2 members from the Jokers Wild got together and re-formed as South 40.
+It was released on the Metrobeat label in the Twin Cities.
+Three members from the Rave-Ons and 2 members from the Jokers Wild (interview here) got together and re-formed as South 40.
 Our agent likes to say he put us together and he had something to do with it.
 But we were already working on it ourselves anyway.
-Memories about the Someplace Else recording are that it was a packed house, VERY rough recording sound, a very thrilling event for all of us, and of course somebody got stabbed in the parking lot after the gig.
-We didn't know him.
+Memories about the Live at Someplace Else! recording are that it was a packed house, VERY rough recording sound, a very thrilling event for all of us, and of course somebody got stabbed in the parking lot after the gig.
+We didn’t know him.
 We started getting a taste of the big time with that record.

 Recording most of that at Universal Studios in Chicago.
 Much better studio than what we had in Minnesota at the time.
 Working with some savvy old Chicago Jazz guys on the horn overdubs.
 Chicago was a hotbed at the time of successful bands like the Shadows of Knight, Buckinghams, Chicago, etc. We knew we had at least one good song but possibly more.
 It was exciting getting to know and work with our producers and new management team at Dunwich Productions.